Privacy Policy

 Children

 PathQuest is not directed at children under the age of 13 (or under 14 in Spain, the minimum age for digital consent under Spanish data protection law).
 We do not knowingly collect data from anyone in those age groups.
-If you believe a child has been using the app and you’d like that data removed, email us and we’ll help.

 Your rights